View your train's current stop, next stop, predicted arrival times, GPS location, speed, and coach number.

 View current and upcoming service alerts for each trip.

-Full schedule view for each trip with predicted arrival times.
+A full schedule view for each trip with predicted and scheduled arrival times.

 Map integration allows you to see exactly where your train and other in-progress trains are, complete with rail line overlays and stop markers.